INFO

 Extra processing

 Extra processing allows running several PixInsight image tuning processes on image.
-Extra processing can be run as part of the basic image workflow or they can run separate on selected images.
-When extra processing is run separate on selected image it is easy to experiment effect of different processing in a preview window with unde and redo buttons.
+Extra processing can be run as part of the basic image workflow or it can be run separately on selected images.
+When extra processing is run separately on a selected image it is easy to experiment the effect of different processing in a preview window with undo and redo buttons.

 Some of the extra processing that can be applied to the image include: